1jour1vin

 About the wine:

 Deep purple in color with violet highlights.
-A rich nose with aromas of blackberries, elderberries, and ripe mulberries.
-Supported by subtle oak and notes of coffee.
-On the palate, the wine is well-structured, with flavors of ripe fruit, coffee, and dark chocolate, accompanied by subtle oak and a lovely, lingering finish.
+A rich nose with aromas of blackberries, elderberries, and very ripe mulberries.
+Underpinned by subtle oak and notes of coffee.
+On the palate, the wine is well-structured, with flavors of ripe fruit, coffee, and dark chocolate, accompanied by subtle oak and a very nice finish.

 No rating available